Creating Campaigns

 Write an NQL query to define who receives a campaign.
 You can use queries that return users in the following forms:

-The system evaluates the query after the campaign is published and sends it based on the schedule you define below.
-Refer to the Campaigns NQL examples for more information.
+The system evaluates the query after the campaign is published and sends it based on the option that you selected in the Target users will receive the campaign section.
+Refer to the Campaigns NQL examples for query examples.

 Choose one of the following options to define how the system sends the campaign.

-Only once: The campaign will only be sent once, and will never recur.
-Use this option, for example, for employee onboarding campaigns, one-time surveys or notifications, and other one-time communication.
-With this option, the system evaluates the NQL query every 24 hours from the time the campaign is published, to ensure only those employees who have not yet answered or declined the campaign receive it.
+Only once: The campaign will only be sent once to the employee, and will never recur.
+Use this option, for example, for employee onboarding campaigns, one-time surveys or notifications, and other one-time communications.
+With this option, the system evaluates the NQL query every 24 hours after the campaign is published to identify new employees to target.
+Employees who answered or declined the campaign stop seeing the campaign.

+Again after: Select this option to enable recurring campaigns.
+Use it, for example, for proactive fixes, a reminder to restart computers regularly, or for surveys that need to be sent at specific intervals.
+To provide more immediate feedback, the system evaluates the campaign every hour.
 To protect employees from unnecessary interruption, they will not receive the campaign if they have already answered it or declined it within the selected timeframe.
-For example, if you choose the campaign to be resent again after 1 week, the system will resend it 7 days after the employee has either answered or declined the campaign.
-If you choose 1 month, the system will resend it 30 days after the employee has either answered or declined the campaign.
+For example, if you choose the campaign to be resent again after one week, the system will resend it seven days after the employee has either answered or declined the campaign.
+If you choose one month, the system will resend it 30 days after the employee has either answered or declined the campaign.

 Authoring and formatting content of a campaign